Dew claws on dogs: Keep them or clip them?

 Dew claw removal costs in Australia

-The most expensive part of the procedure is the general anesthetic.
-For this reason, the procedure is often combined with other surgeries such as de-sexing.
-The extra amount that you would pay for the actual dew claw removal procedure is usually around AUD $70 or more, depending on your vet and your location.
+Prices for dew claw removal vary a lot by whether it’s done as an add-on during another anaesthetic or as a standalone surgery, plus how “attached” the dewclaw is.
+The most expensive part of the procedure is the general anaesthetic, therefore the procedure is often combined with other surgeries such as de-sexing.
+The extra amount that you would pay for the actual dew claw removal procedure can range from around $70 to $250, depending on your vet and your location.

-Bow Wow Meow gives you the option to add on Routine Care (non-insurance benefit), which provides a contribution towards everyday items such as vaccinations and health checks.
-Learn more about our Routine Care.
+Bow Wow Meow’s Nose-to-Tail Cover gives you the option to add on Routine Care (non-insurance benefit), which provides a contribution towards everyday items such as vaccinations and health checks.
+Learn more about our Routine Care (non-insurance benefit).